datalad-handbook/book/docs/basics/101-136-filesystem.rst

 Getting contents out of git-annex
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Files in your dataset can either be handled by :term:`Git` or :term:`Git-annex`.
+Files in your dataset can either be handled by :term:`Git` or :term:`git-annex`.
 Self-made or predefined configurations to ``.gitattributes``, defaults, or the ``--to-git`` option to :command:`datalad save` allow you to control which tool does what on up to single-file basis.
 Accidentally though, you may give a file of yours